Why Get A Captain's License

 All Coast Guard Licenses are based on documented Gross Tonnage. (volume not weight).

 Qualification and Application Requirements

 In addition to completing your certified course, the Coast Guard requires the following items before they can issue your license.
 The application package does not need to be completed before taking your training program.
 You have up to 1 year after finishing the course to submit your paperwork to the USCG, but the sooner you submit it, the sooner your license will be processed.
 The USCG Application forms listed below can be sent to you upon request.

-- Application for license (with Oath done at the Coast Guard)
+- Application for license (with Oath done at MPT)